How to Get Out of a Reverse Mortgage

+- Is a reverse mortgage really the best fit for your financial needs?
 Pinpoint why you’re making this decision in the first place and research other ways to overcome your financial challenge.
-For example, if paying off debt is your motivation, look into low-interest personal loans and home equity loans.
+For example, if paying off debt is your motivation, look into low-interest personal loans, home equity loans and home equity investments.

+- Can you keep up with your home’s maintenance?
 Letting home maintenance slide is not an option once you’ve signed up for a reverse mortgage.
 Although reverse mortgages don’t require monthly payments, this loan does require homeowners to meet other requirements, such as paying property taxes and insurance and keeping up with maintenance.
 Forgoing these expenses could result in a foreclosure.

 To opt out, put pen to paper.
 Your lender must receive your decision in writing within the permitted three days.
-Once the cancel is set in motion, your lender must terminate the loan and return fees, closing costs, and any unused funds within 20 days.
+Once the cancellation is set in motion, your lender must terminate the loan and return fees, closing costs, and any unused funds within 20 days.

 The most expedient course of action is to repay the balance in full.
 The good news is reverse mortgages don’t typically have prepayment penalties.
 The not-so-good news is if you pay the loan back ASAP, you miss out on having that extra cash on hand.

 How to Buy Out of a Reverse Mortgage

 Paying off a reverse mortgage in order to get out of it is possible.
 There are at least four reliable ways to extricate you from this situation.